Rosalba Carriera: The Accomplished Pastellist

-Who was Watteau, one of the most well-known Rococo painters?
-There are very few documented facts about his life, which make his life and thus his art all the more mysterious.
-Are you ready for Watteau and the mysteries of Rococo?
+Who was Watteau, one of the most prominent Rococo painters?
+Not much is known about his life, which makes it and his art all the more mysterious.
+Are you ready to learn more about the mysterious master of Rococo, Antoine or Jean-Antoine Watteau?

-His painterly interests were stirred by Claude Gilot, with whom he collaborated between c.1705-08.
-Gilot was a painter of scenes from the theatre, including the famous commedia dell’arte.
-When Watteu began working on his own, he continued to produce paintings with commedia dell’arte figures ( for example Mezzenin was a lovelorn character from the commedia dell’arte) and fêtes galantes, which become in France a popular genre.
+His painterly interests were stirred by Claude Gilot, with whom he collaborated between ca.1705-1708.
+Gilot was a painter of theatre scenes, including the famous commedia dell’arte.
+When Watteau began working on his own, he continued to produce paintings with commedia dell’arte characters (for example, Mezzanine was a lovelorn character from the commedia dell’arte) and fêtes galantes, which became a popular genre in France.

-Watteau competed for for the Prix de Rome in 1709 and 1712, but was unsuccessful.
-However, the Académie then accepted him – yet he submitted his ‘morceau de réception’ only in 1717.
-Watteau died outside Paris in 1721, yet his fame outlived him.
+Watteau competed for the Prix de Rome in 1709 and 1712 but was unsuccessful.
+However, the Académie then accepted him – yet he submitted his diploma work only in 1717.
+Watteau died outside Paris in 1721 but his fame outlived him.
 For example, many of his works were reproduced in print after his death.
-He also had followers, such as Watteau’s pupil Jean-Baptiste Pater and Nicolas Lancret.
+He also had followers, such as Jean-Baptiste Pater and Nicolas Lancret.

-Although his works may seem light-hearted and silly, they are not so simple as we think.
-Look here: the cheerful scene of a garden party assumes a sinister atmosphere if we look closely…
+Although his works may seem light-hearted and silly, they are not as simple as we think.
+If you look closer, the cheerful scene of a garden party can even assume a sinister atmosphere…

 Is the man harassing this young lady?